Bowenislandsong/Project1/README.md

 ![index](https://github.com/lihaooo233/Project1/blob/database/pictures/picture3.jpg)

+Date: When this operation happend;
+Inquiry: Photos are downloaded from this Tweet username.
+Tweet number&photo number: how many tweets you wantted to find and how many photos are included.
+Image location& Video location: Where are photos and video stored.
+User/Username: Who did that, used mysql login name and mongoDB username (in Password.py)

 So, please let me know if you face any problem when you use this program especially for TA and professor.